Reigate: Reigate Priory

-William de Warenne, the fifth Earl of Surrey, is thought to have founded the Augustinian priory at Reigate before his death in 1240.
+William de Warenne, the fifth Earl of Surrey, is thought to have founded the Augustinian priory at Reigate before 1240.
 Early documents refer to the priory as a hospital, but in 1334 it is described as a convent and thereafter as a purely religious institution.
-The priory was built to the south of the modern town centre, close to the Wray stream, a tributary of the Wallace Brook, and a series of fish ponds was constructed in the grounds.
+The priory was built to the south of the modern town centre and a series of fish ponds was constructed in the grounds.
 Although the exact layout is uncertain, the buildings are thought to have been arranged around a central square cloister, with the church on the north side and the refectory on the south.
-The priory was created as a sub-manor of Reigate and was granted several local farms including one in each of Salford and Horley.
-It also received the manor of Southwick in West Sussex, which it gave to the Bishop of Winchester in 1335 and to compensate for the loss of income, it was awarded the annual pension from St Martin's Church in Dorking.
-At the time of its dissolution in 1536, Reigate Priory was the least wealthy of all the Surrey religious houses.

-In 1541, Henry VIII granted the former priory to William Howard, Baron of Effingham, the uncle of Catherine Howard.
-The old church was converted to a private residence and the majority of the rest of the buildings were demolished.
-In 1615, the estate was inherited by Charles Howard, 1st Earl of Nottingham, who had led the English fleet against the Spanish Armada.
-On his death in 1624, it became the residence of his widow, Anne St John, and then passed in 1639 to his daughter, Elizabeth, who had married John Mordaunt, 1st Earl of Peterborough.
-In 1681, her grandson, Charles Mordaunt, 3rd Earl of Peterborough, sold the priory to John Parsons, one of the MPs for Reigate and the former Lord Mayor of London.